nochet/early_experience/ProjectNotes.md

 ## Project Notes

+# 2020-06-01 (EN)
+A bit of cleaning up in the scripts directory

 # 2020-05-29
 Did more work with the pairwise testing.
 Used holm and bonf testing to show values < E-16 so they are defintiely significantly different.